chowdhaj/Programming/Visual Basic/School Project/README.md

 ## Synopsis
 This application is a covert Halo & Counterstrike launcher.
 It is designed to play Halo/Counterstrike in a windowed mode inside of a window that looks Microsoft Word or Microsoft PowerPoint.
-Secret keywords like "Play" and "Patch" are used to trigger the executable and terminate it.
+Secret keywords like *Play* and *Patch* are used to trigger the executable and terminate it.
 Upon exit, all traces of either game are wiped.
 The games are launched via a self- executing ZIP that is designed to be portable.
-Meaning, it does not install any files to the local storage.
-All files are temporary and the application ensures the deletion of permanent files like *Saved Profiles*.
+Meaning, it does not install any files to local storage *(i.e. C:\ Drive)*.
+All files are temporary and the application ensures the deletion of permanent files like *Saved Profiles* and *Settings*.

+The program includes over 15 documents that can disguise one's *work*.
+None will be the wiser.
+No one will know that your History homework is Halo in disguise.
+Documents include:

+* Trignometry (DOCX)
+* Shakespeare (DOCX)
-* BMI Calculator
+* History (DOCX)
-* Height Converter
+* Chemistry (PPT)
-* Weight Converter
+* Civics (PPT)

-As a bonus, it can play music.
-Just press the music icon to get started.
-To start/stop playback, use the appropriate volume buttons.
-To exit the application entirely, press the lock button on the iPhone 4.
+When you start the application, click on the appropriate icon to bring up your desired document.
+If you are confused, the starting page has crystal clear instructions.

+## Halo
+The Halo game that is bundled in this program is Combat Evolved (CE).
+It is the compact version.
+Meaning, it contains the best maps like Bloodgulch and Hang 'Em High.
+All bloatware is removed for speed, performance, and storage optimization.
+It includes all kinds of gamemodes to suit your style.
+As a bonus, it even supports LAN, which is perfect for school!

+## How-To
+Here is a quick breakdown of how to use this application:
+1. Select either Word or Powerpoint to load a document; click on repestive icons for previews.
+2. Once the document is opened, search for bold keywords like *Play*, *Patch*, and *Leave*.
+These words will allow you to perform various tasks once clicked.
+* *Play: Launches HaloCE.
+Be patient because this can take upto a minute on older hardware*
+* *Patch: Delete all traces of HaloCE*
+* *Leave: Exit the document and return to the landing/starter page*
+3. After playing Halo, press the *Patch* keyword to cover your tracks.
+4. Use the *Bug* button in *Extras* to report any issues.
+Thank you!

 ## Images
-1. When the program is executed, this is the starting page.
+1. When the program is executed, this is the starting page. \
 ![Main](img-haloce/Halo-1.PNG)

-2. Two
+2. Two \
 ![PPT](img-haloce/Halo-2.PNG)

-3. Three
+3. Three \
 ![English](img-haloce/Halo-3.PNG)

-4. Four
+4. Four \
 ![Tutorial](img-haloce/Halo-4.PNG)

-5. Five
+5. Five \
 ![Work](img-haloce/Halo-5.PNG)

-6. Six
+6. Six \
 ![Safe](img-haloce/Halo-6.PNG)

-7. Seven
+7. Seven \
 ![Play](img-haloce/Halo-7.PNG)

-8. Eight
+8. Eight \
 ![Patch](img-haloce/Halo-8.PNG)

-9. Nine
+9. Nine \
 ![Leave](img-haloce/Halo-9.PNG)

-10. Ten
+10. Ten \
 ![Extra](img-haloce/Halo-10.PNG)

-11. Eleven
+11. Eleven \
 ![Counter](img-haloce/Halo-11.PNG)

 ## Compatbility